Table of contents

 In this blog post, I’ll outline the basics of designing a sales process that works for your business.
 I’ll also offer some tips on how to make sure your process is successful which will help you close more deals, faster.

 What is a B2B sales process?

-A B2B sales process is a series of steps that a salesperson takes to take a prospective buyer from initial contact to close.
+A B2B sales process is a series of steps that a salesperson takes to take a B2B prospect from initial contact to close.

 A good sales process will be tailored to the specific needs of your company and your products.
 It should also be designed with your customer’s journey in mind.

-Creating a sales process can be a daunting task, but it’s important to remember that you don’t have to do it all at once.
+Creating a sales process – as well as a great business policy – can be a daunting task, but it’s important to remember that you don’t have to do it all at once.
 You can start small and iterate as you go.

 The most important thing is to get started and to keep moving forward.